-French cinema is a genre in itself, but it is also very divers!
-Watching French movies is a great way to learn the language and also understand better the language.
+French cinema is a genre in itself, but it is also very diverse!
+Watching French movies is a great way to learn the language and also understand the language better.

-From the decade 2000-2010, these are my 7 Must-see French movies that give a great panorama of the French culture and also were box-office success in France and sometimes worldwide.
+From the decade 2000-2010, these are my 7 Must-see French movies that give a great panorama of the French culture and also were box-office successes in France and sometimes worldwide.

 Le fabuleux destin d’Amélie Poulain – Amelie (2001)

 Out of the list, this movie is a must-see!
 Amélie was a huge public and critic success both in France and internationally.